 Use of Criminal Record Information in Job Hiring

-In 2018, the Legislature passed the Washington Fair Chance Act, Second Substitute House Bill 1298, to protect job applicants with a criminal record so they may fairly compete for job opportunities for which they are otherwise qualified.
+In 2018, the Legislature passed the Washington Fair Chance Act, RCW chapter 49.94, to protect job applicants with a criminal record so they may fairly compete for job opportunities for which they are otherwise qualified.
 To that end, the law contains the following requirements:

 Covered employers may not advertise job openings in a way that excludes people with criminal records from applying.
 Ads that state “no felons,” “no criminal backgrounds,” or otherwise communicate similar messages are prohibited.

 Covered employers may not include any question on a job application that seeks information about an applicant’s criminal record.

 Covered employers may not do any of the following until after the employer initially determines that the applicant is otherwise qualified for the position:

 - Inquire verbally or in writing about an applicant’s criminal record;

 - Receive information through a criminal history background check;